FCBGP/rpki-rpa-verification/draft-xu-sidrops-fc-verification.md

 - **Route is ineligible**: The term has the same meaning as in {{RFC4271}}, i.e., "route is ineligible to be installed in Loc-RIB and will be excluded from the next phase of route selection."
 - **AS-path**: This term defines a sequence of ASes listed in the BGP UPDATE AS_PATH or AS4_PATH attribute.
 In this document, the terms AS-path, AS_PATH, and AS4_PATH are interchangeably used.
 - **TotallyValid**: This is one of the verification results of using FC objects to verify AS_PATH.
-This means the FCs of each AS in AS_PATH are all with the 'roaASes' field.
+This means the FCs of each AS in AS_PATH are all with the 'originASes' field.
 - **VFP**: Validated FC Payload (see {{ForwardingCommitment}}).

 # Forwarding Commitment (FC) {#ForwardingCommitment}

 Forwarding Commitment (FC) objects encapsulate the routing intent description of an Autonomous System (AS).
 Unlike most RPKI-signed objects, FC objects possess a distinct design regarding verification results.
 Since FC objects reference Route Origin Authorizations (ROAs) within their content, the verification outcomes for FC are categorized into four distinct states: TotallyValid, Valid, Invalid, and Unknown.

 It is RECOMMENDED that all routing intents be explicitly enumerated within a single FC object.
 However, due to the inherent complexity of routing intents, providing a comprehensive list can be challenging.
-Consequently, it is RECOMMENDED to include routing intents with the roaASes field designated as 'NONE' when the issuer is unable to specify which routes will be propagated from previousASes to nexthopASes.
-It may have a few of these routingIntents with the roaASes field set as 'NONE'.
+Consequently, it is RECOMMENDED to include routing intents with the originASes field designated as 'NONE' when the issuer is unable to specify which routes will be propagated from previousASes to nexthopASes.
+It may have a few of these routingIntents with the originASes field set as 'NONE'.

 In general, there exists a singular valid FC object corresponding to a specific asID.
 However, in instances where multiple valid FC objects containing the same asID are present, the union of the resulting routingIntent members constitutes the comprehensive set of members.
 This complete set, which may arise from either a single or multiple FCs, is locally maintained by a Relying Party (RP) or a compliant router.
 Such an object is referred to as the Validated FC Payload (VFP) for the asID.

-Except for the empty roaASes, there would also be empty previousASes and nexthopASes in a routing intent.
+Except for the empty originASes, there would also be empty previousASes and nexthopASes in a routing intent.
 It is NOT RECOMMENDED to describe routing intent without nexthopASes as this does not help verify BGP AS_PATH.

 It is REQUIRED at least one routing intent description in an FC object.
 Otherwise, the empty FC object means no routes can be transited or transformed from this asID.